 Job Description: Refinish 30 oak cabinet doors, 10 drawer fronts, cabinets boxes with Dixie Belle Paint in Fluff.

 Our deal was, my friends would finish the cabinet faces at home, and bring us all of the doors and drawer fronts to spray.

 First, all of the doors and drawer fronts were removed and numbered.
 We ended up moving the numbers to under the hinge location and covering with painters tape.

-They started by cleaning thoroughly with Dixie Belle White Lightning.
+They started by cleaning thoroughly.
 These are 17 year old cabinets that hadn’t had hardware, so there was plenty to clean.
 You should clean before sanding, so that oils don’t get ground into the wood grain.